HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 `SubscriptionTopic` resources contain information that is difficult to model without an appropriate resource to start from.
 There was an attempt to profile the `Basic` resource with extensions, but the complexity resulted in very low usability.
 Combined with use-case evaluation indicated that the most urgent and likely support of topic-based subscriptions would be relying on pre-defined topics with fixed canonical URLs (e.g., topics defined by an Implementation Guide), it was decided to leave topic definitions out-of-scope in R4.

+In order to allow for discovery of supported subscription topics, this guide defines the [CapabilityStatement SubscriptionTopic Canonical](StructureDefinition-capabilitystatement-subscriptiontopic.html) extension.
+The extension allows server implementers to advertise the canonical URLs of topics available to clients and allows clients to see the list of supported topics on a server.
+The extension is expected to appear, if supported, on the `Subscription` resource entry.
+Note that servers are NOT required to advertise supported topics via this extension.
+Supported topics can also be advertised, for example, by the `CapabilityStatement.instantiates` or `CapabilityStatement.implementationGuide` elements of a CapabilityStatement, as defined by another Implementation Guide.
+Finally, FHIR R4 servers MAY choose to leave topic discovery completely out-of-band and part of other steps, such as registration or integration.

-By leaving subscription topics out-of-scope, FHIR R4 servers are not able to support custom topics submitted by clients.
-If that support is required, a server may choose to expose a limited R4B endpoint to enable such support.
+Full definitions of subscription topics are considered out-of-scope for FHIR R4 implementations.
+Since the full topic definitions are out-of-scope, FHIR R4 servers are not able to support custom topics submitted by clients.
+If that functionality is required, a server may choose to expose a limited R4B endpoint to enable such support.

 Implementers adding server-side support for topic-based subscriptions are encouraged (but not required) to use the R4B or R5 definitions internally, in order to ease the transition to future versions.